LRT in

 Photo by page author

-Just north of the University of Baltimore - Mount Royal stop, the line branches to the east and immediately converges to a single track.
-This single track heads east and drops to a lower elevation to where other rail lines are located.
+Just north of the University of Baltimore-Mount Royal stop, the line branches to the east and immediately converges to a single track.
+This single track heads east and drops to a lower elevation where other rail lines are located.
 It travels about 500 metres to its terminus at Penn Station where it uses the southern-most platform.

 Penn Station has no parking facilities specifically for the LRT, but there is general paid parking available.
 There are connections with four bus routes, as well as MARC and Amtrak trains.

 Service from here to Camden Yards runs every 30 minutes usually using a single car train.
-The trip only takes about 20 minutes, so there is a layover at each end of about ten minutes.
+The total trip only takes about 20 minutes, so there is a layover at each end totalling about ten minutes.

 Photo by page author